Flexible Spending Accounts

 Link: Limited FSA Plan

 OPTION 3: DEPENDENT CARE FLEXIBLE SPENDING ACCOUNT (FSA)

 Dependent Care Reimbursement Account, you may be reimbursed for eligible expenses incurred by you for the care of your child, disabled spouse, elderly parent, or other dependent that is physically or mentally incapable of self-care, so that you (and your spouse) can work or actively look for work.
 For additional information, please refer to the Flexible Benefits Summary Plan Description or the Dependent Care FSA Information document by clicking the links below:

 Link: Dependent Care FSA Info

 All participants are provided with a FSA debit card, or "Benny Card" that simplifies the reimbursement process.
 By using the Benny (debit) Card to pay for qualified healthcare expenses, such as co-pays and prescriptions drugs at the point-of-service, an employee eliminates endless paperwork and wait time for reimbursement.
 "Benny Card" payments will deduct payments from your FSA account.
 You are, however, required to keep your receipts as documentation in the event of an IRS audit.
 For further information regarding payment by "Benny Card" debit card please click on the following link:

-2021 IRS CONTRIBUTION LIMITS FOR FLEXIBLE SPENDING ACCOUNT (FSA)
+2023 IRS CONTRIBUTION LIMITS FOR FLEXIBLE SPENDING ACCOUNTS (FSA)